nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 ### 2.6 Starting harmony-ap Service and Enabling Automatic Startup

-Before starting the `harmony-ap` service the first time please do any necessary configuration changes.

 To start `harmony-ap` service issue the following command:
 ```
 sudo systemctl start harmony-ap